 Lewis Silkin is a law firm that believes in standing out from the crowd.
 Rated by the Sunday Times as one of the top 100 UK companies to work for four years in a row, the firm has a well-earned reputation as an early adopter and technology leader.
-Read how Lewis Silkin abandoned Workshare for DocsCorp after two years of failing to deliver on SharePoint DMS integration.
+Read how Lewis Silkin switched from Workshare to DocsCorp after two years of failing to deliver on SharePoint integration.

 About Lewis Silkin

-Lewis Silkin is no stranger to technology firsts or technology shake ups.
+Lewis Silkin is no stranger to technology firsts or shake-ups.
 It was among the first to implement BigHand and Mimecast in the UK.
-In 2011, it was the first top 100 firm to launch SharePoint DMS as a replacement for OpenText eDOCS DM.
-This would require the firm’s technology providers to integrate their products with the new DMS, including long-time partner Workshare, which provided the firm with Workshare DeltaView and Protect for document comparison and metadata management.
+In 2011, it was the first top 100 firm to launch SharePoint as a replacement for OpenText eDOCS DM.
+This would require the firm’s technology providers to integrate their products with the new system, including long-time partner Workshare, which provided the firm with document comparison and metadata management.

 The business challenge

 Two years later, Workshare was still unable to deliver a workable integration solution.
-Frustration at the firm got to the point where it stopped using Workshare and switched to MS Word native compare for document comparison.
-This was not an ideal solution given the lack of integration and MS Word’s limited compare capabilities.
+Frustration at the firm got to the point where it stopped using Workshare and switched to Microsoft Word's native compare for document comparison.
+This was not an ideal solution given the lack of integration and Word’s limited compare capabilities.
 It was at that point the firm started to look for a more permanent solution.

 The firm turned to DocsCorp.
 “Our decision to change to DocsCorp was driven by the fact that Workshare was unable to deliver a workable integration solution.
-Even using MS Word compare native functionality proved unacceptable,” said Lewis Silkin IT Director, Jan Durant.
+Even using Word's compare functionality proved unacceptable,” said Lewis Silkin IT Director, Jan Durant.
 “DocsCorp had a track record and was making a name for itself in legal.
 We didn’t look at any other provider.”

-pdfDocs and compareDocs completely integrated with SharePoint DMS and Outlook to streamline workflows and processes.
-There were also some extra benefits in terms of enhanced functionality...
+pdfDocs and compareDocs completely integrated with SharePoint and Outlook to streamline workflows and processes.
+There were also some extra benefits in terms of enhanced functionality.

-The Binder feature in pdfDocs was a revelation for Lewis Silkin in that staff were able to automate the process of converting and “binding” vast amounts of documents stored in SharePoint into Matter Bibles and Court Bundles.
-The process was less labor-intensive than previously, reducing costs and freeing up personnel to work on other projects.
+pdfDocs binder was a revelation for Lewis Silkin in that staff were able to automate the process of converting and binding vast amounts of documents stored in SharePoint into Matter Bibles and Court Bundles.
+The process was less labor-intensive than previously, reducing costs and freeing up staff to work on other projects.

-Staff members were able to add entire matters, maintaining folder and subfolder structure, into a Binder workspace, converting the documents to a single or multi-PDF document, complete with a table of contents, cross-document bookmarks, and links as well as a cover page with headers and footers applied across all the documents.
-The “bundled” documents could be saved back into SharePoint or burned to DVD directly from pdfDocs Binder.
+Staff members were able to add entire matters, maintaining folder and subfolder structure, into a Binder Project, converting the documents to a single or multi-PDF document, complete with a table of contents, cross-document bookmarks, and links as well as a cover page with headers and footers applied across all the documents.
+The bundled documents could be saved back into SharePoint directly from pdfDocs binder.